LWSD schools, especially at the high school level, partner in many different ways with organizations in the community and with parents.

 Parents are critical partners not only in the education of their own children but in developing a strong school community.
 The PTSA is an important partner in LWSD in many ways.
 School PTSA units raise funds and provide enrichment programs.
 They advocate on behalf of schools with local and state government.
 The PTSA Council works with the district to provide parent education programs.

 Our district also benefits from the expertise and professionals at social service and healthcare agencies in our area.
 While we are in a relatively affluent area, there are families in our district who can use additional help.
-Hopelink, for example, organizes the Pantry Pack program that ensures students, who might not get enough to eat at home, go home for the weekend with a backpack of food they can make themselves.
+For example, the Pantry Pack program, powered by the Lake Washington Schools Foundation, ensures that students who might not get enough to eat outside of school meal programs, go home for the weekend with a backpack full of food they can make themselves.
 We also contract with such organizations to offer services in school to students.
 For example, Youth Eastside Services (YES) counselors provide counseling, drug & alcohol and other services in our schools.
 Beginning this year, Evergreen Health social workers will work with students in our four comprehensive high schools.

 PTSA in LWSD - Support schools and be involved in your child’s education.

-PSTA Special Needs Group - Helps connect parents in the Lake Washington School District who have children with disabilities.
+PTSA Special Education Group – Helps connect parents in the Lake Washington School District who have children with disabilities.

 LWSD Art Docent Program – Provides lessons and resources for elementary school art volunteers.

 Lake Washington Schools Foundation – Supports programs, activities and learning that benefit students and families throughout the district.